uniment/Objects.jl/README.md

 # Objects.jl

-Dynamic, Static, and Mutable Objects with Composition, Prototype Inheritance, Method Membership, and Type Tagging for Julia
+Dynamic, Static, and Mutable Objects with Composition, Template Replication, Prototype Inheritance, Method Membership, and Type Tagging for Julia (whew!)

 Play with it and see what you think.
 Prototype inheritance is fun!

-Implementation and interface subject to change per user input.
-This is a work in progress, still fairly flexible.
+Implementation and interface unstable.
+This is experimental; consider it a fancy digital toy for now.

 ## Installation